Reviewer Guidelines

 Things to flag

-Reviewers are instructed to look out for the following in their submissions.
-If you note any of the below, please escalate them with your SAC or the TPC by posting a comment on the OpenReview forum for the submission with the readers set to your Senior Area Chair and the TPC (see Setting comment visibility).
+If you note any of the following in your submissions, please escalate them to your AC or the TPC by posting a comment on the OpenReview forum for the submission with the readers set to your Area Chair and the TPC (see Setting comment visibility).

 Breaches of anonymity

-If you find that the identity of the authors is revealed (e.g., names or affiliations can be found in the text, or in included or linked supplementary material), please flag this to your AC or SAC.
+If you find that the identity of the authors is revealed (e.g., names or affiliations can be found in the text, or in included or linked supplementary material), please escalate this to the TPC.

 Ethical concerns

 This includes, for instance, harm, injury, or unfair bias.
-If you notice unethical behavior involving authors or reviewers assigned to you, please notify your SAC.
+If you notice unethical behavior involving authors or reviewers assigned to you, please escalate this to the TPC.

 Dual submission